How to Forward Emails to Notion Automatically

 What Is Email-to-Notion Forwarding?

-Email forwarding to Notion works by giving you a unique email address tied to a Notion database.
-Any email sent to that address gets parsed and saved as a new page in your database.
+Email-to-Notion forwarding gives you a unique email address tied to a Notion database; any email sent to that address is automatically parsed and saved as a new page with all fields mapped to database properties.

 Quicktion provides this out of the box.
 When you create a destination, you get an address like abc123@in.quicktion.io.
 Forward an email there, and it appears in Notion within seconds.